xaedes/jenkins-inbound-agent-docker-in-docker/README.md

  - `url`: Contains the complete url to your Jenkins instance, e.g. https://jenkins.yourdomain.tld/
  - `agent_name`: Contains the name for the Jenkins agent, e.g. agent_smath

+Start the agent with `./start_agent.sh`.

+If you want to modify the Dockerfile, you can rebuild and start the container using `./build_agent.sh`.